Cyzorz/Cyzorz/README.md

 ### **Skills**

-  - I commonly work with Java, C++, and Python, but I am flexible.
+  - I commonly work with TypeScript, C++, and Python
   - I can work well with relational databases.
-  - I have two years worth of back-end development experience.
+  - I have two and a half years' worth of back-end development experience.
-  - I am a good communicator.
+  - I am bilingual and a good communicator
   - I have a good knowledge of Unix-based Operating Systems.
-  - I can work with pen testing tools such as THC Hydra, Metasploit, and SQLMap
+  - I can work with pen testing tools such as THC Hydra, Metasploit, SQLMap, Traceroute, and Fluxion.

 ### **Current Projects**

 Some of the projects/groups I am involved with include the following:

-   - Technician/Part-Time Dev on [Teeria Legends](https://teeria.eu)
    - Creator/Developer of [Questy](https://questybot.xyz) (Verified!)

 ### **Goals**

+- Complete Bachelor's in International Business
-- Finish Bachelor's in Computer Science
+- Finish Master's in Computer Science
 - Land a good job at a software company
 - Learn more about programming (duh)